Education and Outreach

 Bookmarks

-Past Stewardship Week resources can be found on the NACD's website,
+Past Stewardship Week resources can be found on the NACD's website.

 In addition, the District staff is available to do presentations using the Enviroscape watershed model.
-Contact Rick Mickowski to schedule a classroom visit.
+Contact District staff for an update on what’s available and for more information.

 Education and Outreach Photo Gallery

-Congratulations to the 2022 Conservation Poster Contest Winners!
+Congratulations to the 2023 Conservation Poster Contest Winners!

 A panel of judges from DNREC reviewed the 1st place posters from each Conservation District/County to select state winners.
 All of the state winners came from New Castle County!
 The state winners receive a $50 cash award from the Delaware Association of Conservation Districts.
 The state winners are submitted to the National Association of Conservation Districts for national level judging.
 The winners will be announced in February as part of the NACD national virtual conference.
 All county-level winners receive a certificate and a gift card - $50 for first place, $25 for second place, and $15 for third place.
+Click on the photos below to see the whole image.

 K- 1st Grade

-North Star Elementary School
+Linden Hill Elementary School

-North Star Elementary School
+Linden Hill Elementary School

 2nd-3rd Grade

-North Star Elementary School
+Crystal Run Elementary School

 4th- 6th Grade